siddharthsky/SparkleTV2-auto-service/README.md

         ```bash
         nano $PREFIX/etc/bash.bashrc
         ```
     - Add the lines at end of file.
-[Background running]

         ```bash
         termux-wake-lock